CSCfi/pouta-openshift-cluster/README.md

 If you run the above from terminal locally while developing, add '-i' option to attach the terminal to the process for the color coding and ctrl+c to work.

-On mac, correct location for vaultpass file is `/Volumes/rRAMDisk/secret/vaultpass`.

 ### Usage in a GitLab pipeline